fardouse/fardouse.github.io/README.md

-A fully responsive personal portfolio website, responsive for all devices, built using HTML, CSS, and JavaScript.
+A fully responsive personal portfolio website, optimized for all devices, built using HTML, CSS, and JavaScript.

 → [Demo](https://fardouse.github.io/)